-Paying the minimum on all of your student loans is a really expensive way to pay off debt.
-In the long run you will spend a fortune on interest.
+Paying the minimum on all of your student loans is an expensive way to pay off debt.
+In the long run, you will spend a fortune on interest.

-If you are able to pay a little extra towards your student loans you want to get the most out of every dollar.
+If you can pay a little extra towards your student loans, you want to get the most out of every dollar.
 What is the best way to do this?

 If you do the math, eliminating the highest interest loan will always save the most money in the long run.
-As debt gets eliminated your interest rate gets lower and lower.
-The more money that is being applied to principal, the better you are doing.
+As debt gets eliminated, your average interest rate gets lower and lower.
+The more money that is being applied to the principal, the better you are doing.

 This route is best for people who need an easy win.
 Think of it as going after the low hanging fruit.
 Paying off the lowest balance loan first is all about psychology.

-Private Consolidation Options – One of the shortcuts to knocking out student loans is private consolidation.
-Instead of slowly paying off your high interest student loans, a new lender pays off all of your debt.
+Private Refinance Options – One of the shortcuts to knocking out student loans is refinancing.
+Instead of slowly paying off your high-interest student loans, a new lender pays off all of your debt.
 You then pay the new lender payments based on what is hopefully a much lower interest rate.
 This is a great option for those who qualify, but not everyone will meet the credit score and income requirements.
-The good news is that there are a number of companies offering consolidation services, so competition is tight, which is a win for consumers.
+The good news is that there are a number of companies offering student loan refinancing services, so competition is tight, which is a win for consumers.

 Just paying the minimum on all of your student loans is a very expensive way to pay off debt.
 Picking a plan and aggressively attacking your debt will get you to debt freedom much faster.